ndmitchell/hoogle/docs/Install.md

 Run `hoogle generate --local=mydir` to generate an index for the packages in `mydir`, which must contain `foo.txt` Hoogle input files.
 Links to the results will default to Hackage, but if `@url` directives are in the `.txt` files they can override the link destination.

+### Index a text database
+Run `hoogle generate --source=MyPackage.txt` to generate an index for one Hoogle-formated textual database.
+Do not expect links in the results to work, this mode is meant for CLI search.
+Such a database can be generated with `haddock --hoogle --package-name=MyPackage --odir=<directory of your choosing> <haskell files to be hooglified>`

 ## Searching a Hoogle database

 You can run searches on the command line or by spawning a web server.